etaijacob/CMA/README.md

 # CMA
-An R package for correlated mutation analysis at both codon and amino acid levels
+An R package for correlated mutation analysis using both codon and amino acid levels